Skip to main content

 OKD Single node installation in a disconnected environment

 First we need to download the oc command in the version we would like to install.
-OKD provides them in their release page:
+OKD provides it on its release page:

 To get an overview of releases available for OKD see https://amd64.origin.releases.ci.openshift.org/.